Urban Planning and Design

-This requires sustainable planning and design practices informed by critical, strategic and constructive approaches, which are capable of advanced application in professional contexts involving multiple sectors and stakeholders.
+This requires sustainable planning and design practices informed by critical, strategic and constructive approaches capable of advanced application in professional contexts involving multiple sectors and stakeholders.
 At the forefront of such approaches, Urban Planning and Design supports a paradigm shift away from narrowly market-based and mechanistic models of urban governance towards sustainable and resilient urbanism that envisions societal, institutional and relational transition.

 The specialisation offers critical and professional tools that prepare students for work involving urban design, planning, community and policy roles.
-Graduates are capable of acting as essential links between disciplines, sectors and stakeholders, and of translating across the latest research, strategic planning, tangible design proposals and detailed implementation.
+Graduates can act as essential links between disciplines, sectors and stakeholders and translate the latest research, strategic planning, tangible design proposals and detailed implementation.

 Skills and abilities

 The specialisation combines design studios with theoretical courses to reach beyond conventional urban planning and design proposals.
-Design studios engage in analysis and visions of complex and advanced urban morphologies, of environmental justice, social equity and stakeholder participation, of social, cultural and ecological resilience.
+Design studios engage in analysis and visions of complex and advanced urban morphologies, environmental justice, social equity and stakeholder participation, and social, cultural and ecological resilience.